Frequently Asked Questions

 You should refer to the Cultural Gifts list of approved valuers:

-This is link from Museum Victoria also explains how/where to get things valued:
+This link from Museums Victoria also explains how/where to get things valued:

 What is Victorian Collections and for whom is it suitable?